 Magento Two-Factor Authentication (2FA) improves security by requiring two-step authentication to access the Magento Admin UI from all devices.
 The extension supports multiple authenticators including Google Authenticator, Authy, Duo, and U2F keys.
-It applies to Magento Admin UI users only; it does not apply to storefront customer accounts.
+2FA applies to Magento Admin users only.
+It is not available for storefront customer accounts.

 Two-Factor Authentication gives you the ability to:

 - Specify which authentication providers are supported from the Admin.

 - Manage and configure authenticator settings globally or per user account.